-- a) When starting a degree programme, all students are assigned a mentor. - b) The mentor must follow the progress of all students assigned to him or her, providing them with advice when asked or when deemed necessary.
-The mentor must actively stay in touch with students who have a pace of study of less than 75% of the nominal pace of 60 EC per year. - c) The mentor must invite students for a progress meeting at least once per year after their first year at university. - d) The study advisor is tasked with advising individual students about all aspects of their degree programmes. as well as informing the programme director about the progress of the students in question.
+- a) When starting a degree programme, all students are assigned a mentor. - b) The mentor follows the progress of all students assigned to him or her, providing them with advice when asked or when deemed necessary.
+The mentor actively stays in touch with students who have a pace of study of less than 75% of the nominal pace of 60 EC per year. - c) In their first year at university, students are entitled to at least two progress meetings with their mentor, of which one meeting is scheduled during the first quartile.
+Students are entitled to at least one progress meeting per year with their mentor after their first year at university. - d) The study advisor is tasked with advising individual students about all aspects of their degree programmes, as well as informing the programme director about the progress of the students in question.